Is Runna Free? An Honest Review From a Long-Time Runner

 How Much Does Runna Cost?

-Pricing is fairly straightforward, and it’s in line with what you’d expect from a premium fitness app.
+Pricing is straightforward and in line with other premium fitness apps.

-If you’re planning to use it consistently, the yearly option makes far more sense financially.
+If you're planning to use it consistently, the yearly option makes far more sense financially, as you're essentially getting four months free compared to paying monthly.

 Why Is Runna a Subscription?

-This is probably the biggest sticking point for a lot of runners, especially when there are so many free training plans available online.
+This is probably the biggest sticking point for runners, especially when free training plans are so readily available online.

-But the reality is that Runna isn’t just giving you a plan, it’s giving you an ongoing coaching system.
+But Runna isn't just giving you a plan: it's giving you an ongoing coaching system.

-The plans are built by qualified coaches, and more importantly, they’re designed to adapt.
-As you log runs, hit paces, or even struggle through sessions, the app adjusts what comes next.
-That’s something a static plan simply can’t do.
+The plans are built by qualified coaches and designed to adapt.
+As you log runs, hit paces, or struggle through sessions, the app adjusts what comes next.
+A static plan simply can't do that.

-There’s also the convenience factor, which is easy to underestimate until you’ve used it.
-You don’t need to spend time planning your week, second-guessing your sessions, or wondering if you’re doing the right type of training.
-It’s all laid out for you, and it syncs directly with your watch so you can just press start and go.
+There's also the convenience factor, which is easy to underestimate until you've used it.
+You don't need to spend time planning your week, second-guessing your sessions, or wondering whether you're doing the right kind of training.
+It's all laid out, synced to your watch, and ready to go.

-On top of that, the subscription supports ongoing development.
-Features improve, plans evolve, and the whole system gets refined over time.
-Without that model, it would quickly become outdated, like a lot of free resources tend to do.
+The subscription model also funds ongoing development, so features improve, plans evolve, and the whole system gets refined.
+Without it, the product would stagnate, like a lot of free resources tend to do over time.

 My Experience After Two Years

-I’ve used Runna consistently for more than two years now, and that’s across a pretty wide range of training blocks.
+I've used Runna consistently for more than two years across a pretty wide range of training blocks, from structured marathon build-ups to full ultra cycles, including preparation for the Tour du Mont Blanc.

 That consistency is probably the biggest benefit.

 It also does a good job of enforcing balance.
 Easy runs stay easy, workouts have a clear purpose, and long runs build progressively rather than jumping too quickly.
-Even as an experienced runner, I found that structure helpful, particularly during longer blocks where motivation can dip.
+Even as an experienced runner, I found that structure helpful, particularly during longer blocks when motivation dips.

-That said, no app is perfect, and this is where experience still matters.
-You can’t blindly follow any training plan, whether it’s from an app or a human coach, without paying attention to how your body feels.
-There have been times where I’ve adjusted sessions, moved things around, or backed off slightly, and that’s just part of training.
+No app is perfect, and this is where experience still counts.
+You can't blindly follow any training plan, whether from an app or a human coach, without paying attention to how your body feels.
+There have been times I've adjusted sessions, moved things around, or backed off slightly, and that's just part of training.

 Runna works best when you treat it as a guide rather than a rigid set of rules.